+LONDON

-LONDON Prince Charles brought Princess Diana home for the last time Sunday, escorting the body of his "English rose" back to the land where their storybook romance ended in sorrow and scandal, a nation now plunged into coffin bearing his ex-wife's remains landed outside London 16 hours after Diana died palace home, mourners heaped flowers in tribute to the much-admired Diana.
-But the sadness mixed with anger - outrage at a press that pursued the princess relentlessly in
+Prince Charles brought Princess Diana home for the last time Sunday, escorting the body of his "English rose" back to the land where their storybook romance ended in sorrow and scandal, a nation now plunged into grief and outrage over a stunning final palace home, mourners heaped flowers in tribute to the much-admired Diana.
+But the sadness mixed with anger - outrage at a press that pursued the princess relentlessly in life, and may have contributed to her death.